Best Suunto Running Watches Reviewed

 As mentioned in the descriptions of the individual watches, many come with 80 sports preloaded and the triathlon is one of those sports.
-Consequently, if you are a runner who dips into the triathlon, your Suunto running watch is ready to track your miles on land, in the sea and on the bike.
+Consequently, if you are a runner who dips into the triathlon, your Suunto running watch is ready to track your miles wherever you take your run.

 The Criteria We Used for Our Evaluation of the Best Suunto Running Watches

 Once upon a time, a simple analog watch or stopwatch was the only tool available to a runner to help track his or her pace and time.
 Your fingers were used to take your heart rate, and you had to depend on your brain to remember the way back to the beginning of your route.
 You watched the local news or poked your head out the door to check the weather conditions for the day.

 This is not so anymore.
 Running watches offer incredible features to help ease the burden of preparing for a run and monitoring your progress.
 How fast are you running?
 Check your watch!
 At what altitude am I running?
 Check your watch!
 How does my average pace this week compare to last week?
 Check your watch!
 Modern running watches can track everything imaginable, and are even compatible with apps and smart phones so your workout data is easily accessible at any time.

 There are key metrics we considered when creating this list of the best Suunto watches.
 Read below for a thorough explanation of each.

 A running watch is meant to enhance your performance, not hinder it.
 If a watch requires you to constantly stop and restart your run, you should probably start shopping for another watch.